Victor Information

 Other Notable Ingredients

-Grain ingredients such as these can be a controversial addition to any pet food recipes.
-This is as there is a large portion of pet owners who are strongly against the use of grains in pet food and only feed grain-free food.
+Grain ingredients such as these can be a controversial addition to any pet food recipe.
+This is because there is a large portion of pet owners who are strongly against the use of grains in pet food and only feed grain-free food.

-However, there are also strong supporters of grains, especially among those who feed their pets food from brands like Purina and Royal Canin.
+However, there are also strong supporters of grains, especially among those who feed their pets food from brands like Purina Pro Plan and Royal Canin.

 You can read more about Sorghum and Millet in the below articles.